balancer/docs-v3/docs/concepts/router/technical.md

 ### Vault invocation

 The Router calling the Vault's `invoke` function places the Router in a temporarily list of allowed callers, so called `handlers`.
 Only these `handlers` are allowed to interact with the Vault's functions that handle token accounting.
 This triggers the functions `transient` modifier, enabling the transaction to be executed in a [transient accounting context](/concepts/vault/transient.md), allowing great flexibility with the Vault's token balances only to be settled at the end.
+Triggering the `transient` context in a separate function allows clear separation of [ensuring settlement](/concepts/vault/transient.md)  and operations that do math and accounting as part of the Vaults core primitives.

-You can think of this step as the Router opening a tab with the Vault and any operations will attribute to the tab.
+You can think of this step as the Router opening a tab with the Vault and any operation on the Vault will attribute to that tab.

 ### Callback execution